biqqles/flint/README.md

 Entity types are described in detail in the next section.

 ### Entities
+"Entities" form the foundation of flint's object-relational mapping (ORM).
+Freelancer-style INIs can be considered to form a crude relational database, and broadly speaking an *entity* here refers to anything in the game uniquely identified by a string *nickname*.

 [**Base classes**](flint/entities/__init__.py)
 #### Entity
 >The base data class for any entity defined within Freelancer, distinguished by a nickname.